Rishav159/gravity/README.md

 Simple gravity simulation of a blackhole and few rockets

 # How to run
-Simply start a http server on the folder
+Simply start a http server in the repo
 ## For python3,
 1. Run `python3 -m http.server`
-2. go to localhost:8000 on browser
+2. go to `localhost:8000` on browser
-=